DavidXanatos/priv10/README.md

 # Licensing
-This tool is open source, however the license is a more restrictive than a typical open source license.
+This tool is open source, however the license is more restrictive than a typical open source license.
 If you want to publically distribute your self-compiled binaries review the LICENSE file for details.

 # Donations